Partially hyperbolic flows on flat vector bundles with an application to complete affine manifolds: Introduction

 The definition depends on the Riemannian metric, but not on $\llrrV{\cdot}_{\bR^n_{\rho}}$.
-However, if $\Gamma_M$ is word hyperbolic, then we can replace $\Uc \hat M$ with a Gromov flow space which depends only on $\Gamma_M$ up to quasi-isometry.
+If $G_M$ is word-hyperbolic, then we can replace $\Uc \hat M$ with a Gromov flow space which depends only on $G_M$ up to quasi-isometry.
 (See Theorem \ref{thm:identify} and Gromov \cite{Gromov87} or Mineyev \cite{Mineyev}.)
+Also, we leave as a question if Definition \ref{defn:phyp} forces $G_M$ to be word-hyperbolic.

-We say that $N$ has a \emph{partially hyperbolic linear holonomy group in a bundle sense} if \begin{itemize} \item there exists an FS submanifold $M$ in $N$ with convex boundary for a Riemannian metric on $N$, and \item the linear part $\rho: \pi_1(N) = \Gamma_{M} \to \GL(n, \mathbb{R})$ is a partially hyperbolic representation in a bundle sense over $M$. \end{itemize}
+We say that $N$ has a \emph{partially hyperbolic linear holonomy group in a bundle sense} if \begin{itemize} \item there exists an FS submanifold $M$ in $N$ with convex boundary for a Riemannian metric on $N$, and \item the linear part $\rho: \pi_1(N) = \Gamma_{M} \ra \GL(n, \bR)$ is a partially hyperbolic representation in a bundle sense over $M$. \end{itemize}

-Since partial hyperbolicity is stronger than the Anosov property by Theorem \ref{thm:main2}, $\pi_1(N)$ is always hyperbolic.
-By Theorem \ref{thm:identify}, there exists a quasi-isometry from $\Uc \hat M$ to the Gromov flow space $\partial^{(2)}_\infty M \times \mathbb{R}$ preserving the geodesic length parameter.
-Hence, the discussion reduces to one on the Gromov flow space, which is independent of the choice of FS submanifolds.